-Barbados horses swimming at the beach…
+Barbados horses go swimming

-The best days to watch Barbados horses swimming – or having a sea bath as it’s known here – are early on a Thursday – or a Sunday morning after a race meeting.
+The best times to see Barbados horses swimming are early on a Thursday or on a Sunday morning after a race meeting.

-Watch the horses on the track for free
+Watch for free

 After you’ve watched the Barbados horses swimming in the sea, you can see them at work.
 There’s a race meeting every couple of weeks at the Garrison Savannah.

 But if you’d prefer just a quick look – or you lost your shirt at the previous meeting – you can watch for free from inside the track.
 Food and drink is available and on big days it can get quite busy.